-Proposed Landowner Initiated Roadway Project
+Proposed Landowner Initiated Roadway Projects

-Under the current Enhanced Stabilization Policy adopted on April 20, 2017, landowners are allowed to obtain petition forms from the District office for new requests for roadway stabilization starting on the first business day in February of each year and must return the petition by the last business day in April of the same year.
+Under the Enhanced Stabilization Policy, landowners are allowed to obtain petition forms from the District office for new requests for roadway stabilization starting on the first business day in February of each year and must return the petition by the last business day in April of the same year.
 Enhanced stabilization projects require a petition by landowners having signatures from more than 50% of the lots abutting the road segment or lots within the benefitted area, as determined by the District Engineer.

 As a result of landowners' petitions and the District Engineer's recommendation, the Board of Supervisors of the District authorized a referendum with respect to the 153rd Court North Roadway Improvement Project between 69th Drive North and 69th Trail North.
 The referendum balloting concluded on February 24, 2023, with a result of all affected landowners voting in favor of the Project.
-In May 2023, the District authorized the preparation of a draft Twentieth Plan of Improvements and the necessary engineering investigations in support thereof.
-The proposed roadway section to be paved with asphalt is 153rd Court N between 69th Drive N and 69th Trail N (seen in Figure 5).
-The segment is approximately 0.10 mile in length with a preliminary cost estimate of \$96,300 which includes legal, engineering, survey and contingency.
-The construction of the Twentieth Plan of Improvements is self-funded by the landowners.
-Currently, staff is working on a survey to be used as a base for preparation of construction plans to be used for bidding purposes.
+In May 2023, the District authorized the preparation of a draft Twentieth Plan of Improvements (20th POI) and the necessary engineering in support thereof.
+The construction of the 20th POI is proposed to be self-funded by the landowners.
+However, due to the costs of bids received to perform the paving being higher than originally estimated, the 20th POI is currently on hold.